swnesbitt/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Atmospheric Sciences, Associate Department Head, Director of Graduate Studies
+role: Professor of Atmospheric Sciences

 # Organizations/Affiliations to show in About widget
 organizations: